ankpat/CanvasAssignmentExtension/README.md

 The APIs invoked are plaintext and explicitly reference the HCPSS instance of Canvas.

 ## Change log
+Changes in v3.1:
+- Added explicit ordering to assignments

 Changes in v3:
 - Modernized the underlying JavaScript
 - Streamlined API calls to avoid hitting throttling limits